 Lincoln Hall, another dormitory for single students, is located one block from the main campus.
 Cafeteria facilities are located in Lincoln Hall.

 Mosher Library, dedicated in 1960, was remodeled and enlarged in 1976 for total use as a research library.
 The ground floor, formerly used for classrooms, now houses the current periodical holdings of more than 1,100 publications, the periodical reading room, the bound and unbound periodical collection, the student audiovisual laboratory, the microform reading room with equipment, the magnetic tape listening room, and the audiovisual collection and equipment.
-The main floor and the second floor contain the book collection of approximately 98,000 volumes, the bibliographic center, study area, carrels, conference rooms, the World Missions Research Center, a museum and rare book room, and the boardroom used for board and faculty meetings.
-Approximately 3,000 carefully selected volumes are added to the collection each year, and the library building as remodeled and enlarged is designed to house 125,000 volumes.
+The main floor and the second floor contain the book collection of approximately 95,000 volumes, the bibliographic center, study area, carrels, conference rooms, and a museum and rare book room.
+More than 3,000 carefully selected volumes are added to the collection each year, and the library building as remodeled and enlarged is designed to house 125,000 volumes.
+Several thousand items, mostly dissertations and out-of-print books, are available in the library on microform.

 In addition to this specialized collection of books housed in the Seminary library, the student has access to the resources of libraries throughout the nation through interlibrary loan.
-Students are also free to consult the library of Perkins School of Theology and other theological libraries in the area which make available well over one million volumes.
-Apartments (a total of approximately eighty-eight units) are owned by the Seminary and rented to married students.
-Information on non-Seminary-owned apartments and houses is available on request from the Seminary's Director of Housing.
+Students are also free to consult other theological libraries in the area which make available well over one million volumes.